sherlockieee/sherlockieee.github.io/_posts/standing-desk/standing-desk.md

+---
-# Engineering is a mindset, not a skill
+title: Engineering is a mindset, not a skill

-Last edited: May 13, 2022 9:27 PM
-Status: Drafting
+date: 2022-05-13
+tags:
+- software
+- mindset
+---

 🎉 I just moved to Seattle!
 Will be here for the summer.
 Reach out if you’re around!